Petrolia Flyers: History

 Flyers goaltender setting up for an out-of-zone face-off in Belle River, Ontario during the 2013-14 season.

 Flyers lining up for a face-off in the defensive zone at the Belle River Canadiens' 2013 home opener.

 The Flyers were founded in 1988 as members of the Western Junior D Hockey League.
 The Flyers only managed two wins during the 1988-89 season and six in the 1989-90 season.
 In 1992-93, the Flyers finally showed some promise in the (then) OHA Junior Development League with a record of 22-15-1-0.
 Unfortunately for the Flyers, the OHAJDL had swelled up to 18 teams by then and despite a good record, with so many teams, the Flyers only managed to place sixth.
 After six seasons with the WJDHL/OHAJDL, the Flyers were promoted to the Great Lakes Junior C Hockey League.

 From the year the Flyers joined, 1994-95, until the 2012-13 season, the Flyers finished as high as second place in the league standings (2003-04, 25-13-1-1), but were not able to have any real success in the league playoffs.
 From the 2007 playoffs until the 2013 playoffs, the Flyers were eliminated in the quarter-finals 6 times and did not qualify in 2009.

 In February 2016, Flyers management submitted a proposal to relocate the team to Petrolia starting the next season.
 The proposal was accepted and the team moved to Petrolia.
 During the summer of 2016 the Great Lakes Junior C Hockey League was amalgamated into the Provincial Junior Hockey League.

+In June 2022, the Flyers moved from the Stobbs division to the Yeck division.
+In the 2024-25 playoffs, the Flyers defeated the Exeter Hawks in 6 games to win their first division title.
+They would be swept by the Essex 73's in the West Conference Final.